 Dermatologists use minoxidil a lot to stop the progress of male baldness, and it also stimulates beard growth when used correctly on the face.

 A study conducted by Drs.
 P. Suchonwanit, S. Thammarucha, and Kanchana Leerunyakul concluded that minoxidil provides remarkable benefits to patients with hair disorders.

 That can be a good treatment option in areas where beards do not grow.
-If you stop using the minoxidil application when your beard hair is growing, the hair may disappear again.
+However, if you stop using the minoxidil application when your beard hair grows, the hair may disappear again.